TheR0cketMan/TheR0cketMan/README.md

 <h2> :construction_worker: About Me:</h2>

-Hello 👋 I'm Ryan aka RocketMan, Founder and Managing Director Roqitt Hosting Ltd.
+Hello 👋 I'm Ryan aka RocketMan.

 From a very young age, I began my passion and curiosity with technology, specifically websites, servers and frontend web development.
-Over the past 16 years, I have been focusing on and improving my knowledge and expertise in these areas.
+Over the past 16+ years, I have been focusing on and improving my knowledge and expertise in these areas.

 In 2014, I started working for several web hosting companies for just over a year, which helped me improve my knowledge and experience.